youngjae-hur7/omnia/docs/source/OmniaInstallGuide/Ubuntu/OmniaCluster/BuildingCluster/install_kubernetes.rst

 9. *multus-cni-plugin*

-    Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
-Typically, in Kubernetes each pod only has one network interface (apart from a loopback) -- with Multus you can create a multi-homed pod that has multiple interfaces.
-    This is accomplished by Multus acting as a "meta-plugin", a CNI plugin that can call multiple other CNI plugins.
+    Multus is a Kubernetes CNI (Container Network Interface) plugin that enables pods to have multiple network interfaces.
+It acts as a meta-plugin, allowing the use of multiple CNI plugins (for example, Flannel, Calico, Macvlan) within the same cluster.
     Omnia installs the multus plugin as part of ``omnia.yml`` or ``scheduler.yml`` execution.
 The details of the plugin is present in the ``omnia/input/config/<cluster os>/<os version>/k8s.json`` file.

     Click `here <https://github.com/k8snetworkplumbingwg/multus-cni>`_ for more information.